-3.1.5 Toolbar
+3.1.6 Toolbar

 The toolbar offers you various tools with which you can edit or analyze your simulation.
 By default, the selection tool is active that allows you to select simulation objects.
+Additionally, a tool for selecting walls is also available.

-If no simulation results are available yet, a tool for editing the geometry of simulation objects is available.
-Select the "Edit" tool, and then click on the simulation object whose geometry you want to change.
+If no simulation results are available yet, a tool for editing the geometry of walls and simulation objects is available.
+Select the "Edit" tool, and then click on the object whose geometry you want to change.
 After that, the corner points of the object will be displayed, which you can now select and move.
 You can also select and move multiple vertices; with the key combination Ctrl+A you can even select all points to move the entire object.
 The Information Panel also offers you the possibility to delete the selected points, or to insert new points between the already selected points.